 In our ever connected culture we have more options than ever to help ourselves.
 Podcasts, online courses, blogs, eBooks, and of course apps.
 Apps have gone from niche distraction to everyday essentials in a very short period of time.
 We’re very close to the end of Sober October for this year.
 Are you thinking about how to stay sober through the rest of the year?
 If you are, it’s never a bad idea to plan ahead.

-If you compare quitting alcohol with learning to swim, you can draw some interesting parallels.
-If you’re dropped in the middle of the ocean, you need to learn how to swim as soon as possible, but it’s far too late.
-If you’re warm and dry in your home, safely landlocked the lessons are less urgent, less essential.
-In some cases you could spend your entire life not getting in to a body of water big enough to swim in.
+If you compare Sober October with learning to swim, you can draw some interesting parallels.
+Suppose you’re dropped in the middle of the ocean.
+You need to learn how to swim as soon as possible, but it’s far too late.
+When you’re warm and dry in your home, safely landlocked the lessons are less urgent.
+You could spend your entire life not getting in to a body of water big enough to swim in.

 In the post about Sober October Day 1, I said you don’t have to quit drinking forever… just get through a single day without drinking.
 Getting through Day 1 is one of the hardest days, taking the plunge is one of the hardest parts.
 However, when I say “Stop Drinking for Life” I don’t mean that you need to commit to stop drinking for the rest of your life… I mean quit drinking so you can ENJOY YOUR LIFE.

 Sober October is not about fixing your problems with a set-time of sobriety.
 The old-timers can attest: just because you stop drinking, doesn’t mean you stop being a drunk.
 Abstaining for a short interval isn’t a fix, but it can be a test.
 It can also be a practice of self-discovery.
 What you learn on this month-long journey will depend on your unique experience.

 As famous fictional scientist Dr. Ian Malcolm once said;